The glory of Istanbul

 1977 – This day brought one of only a couple of other days that can vie with Istanbul as the most glorious day in our history, as we claimed the European Cup for the first time.
 Our opponents were Borussia Mönchengladbach, who we had beaten in the UEFA Cup Final four years earlier.
 Rainer Bonhof hit the post for the Germans before Terry McDermott opened the scoring after half an hour, although Alan Simonsen equalised shortly after half-time, capitalising on a loose Jimmy Case back-pass.

-After sustaining heavy German pressure, we regained the lead when Tommy Smith rose to head in magnificently from a corner, in his 600th reds game, which was then assumed to be his final outing.
+After sustaining heavy German pressure, we regained the lead when Tommy Smith rose to head in magnificently from a corner, in what was then assumed to be his final outing.
 Seven minutes from time, Kevin Keegan, playing in his 323rd and last reds match, was felled by Berti Vogts in the area, and Phil Neal stepped up to convert from the spot.
 Then the party could really start.
 This game remains our only other first-class game on this day in history.

 2006 - Fernando Morientes was sold to Valencia for a reported £3m after twelve goals in 61 reds games.
 He had joined for £6.3m from Real Madrid in January 2005, but failed to fully convince in a reds shirt.
 However, he did help us to claim the FA Cup and UEFA Super Cup in his time at Anfield.